Average student loan debt for doctors in 2023

 Utilizing Refinancing Options to Reduce Monthly Payments and Interest Rates

 Refinancing can be an effective strategy for managing student loan debt.
-By refinancing, doctors may be able to secure lower interest rates and reduce their monthly payments.
+Doctors can secure lower interest rates and reduce their monthly payments by refinancing.
 This can free up funds for other financial priorities or allow for more aggressive repayment strategies.
 However, it’s crucial to carefully evaluate the terms of refinancing offers and consider any potential loss of federal loan benefits.

 Importance of Creating a Budget and Prioritizing Loan Repayment